Outrider305/Trident_Nevermore_Bed_Mount/README.md

 - 24 AWG wiring

-## Assembly - WIP
+## Assembly and Installation - WIP

+** Removal of Trident bed is recommended for easier access.**

-1. Install and wire 5015 fans according to your preference.
+1. Install and wire 5015 fans in the plenum according to your preference.
 If using JST XH connectors, it must be connected before mounting the plenum on the bracket.
 There will not be enough space to run wiring or connect JST after mounting nevermore onto bracket.

 2. Glue magnets in place on both plenum and cartridge bodies.